wu-lee/rushkoff-archive/docs/_articles/brands-in-an-age-of-narrative-collapse.md

 ---
 The digerati heir to Marshall McLuhan, media theorist, writer and novelist Douglas Rushkoff sprang to prominence in the mid-90s when his book Media Virus--describing how viral media works--was snapped up by marketers and advertising agencies struggling to communicate online.

-Rushkoff's latest thought-provoking book, Present

-Shock: When Everything Happens Now, explains

-how the always-on nature of digital technology is

-changing our sense of time.
-One effect, according

-to Rushkoff, is narrative collapse-in an age of

-constant stimulation from a thousand sources

-all at once, no one is able to pay attention long

-enough for us to actually tell stories.
-We're

-moving away from the Aristotelian narrative arc

-of beginning, middle and end, towards the kind

-of open-ended play seen in video games like the

-hugely popular MMORPGs (Massively Multiplayer

-Online Role Playing Games) like World of Warcraft

-or Grand Theft Auto.

-For Rushkoff, in a cultural landscape characterised

-by continual feedback, the linear logic of cause

-and effect is being replaced by pattern recognition.

-Cultural literacy is increasingly about being able

-to learn the sequences of moves and buttons

-that trigger Ryu's fishing move in Street Fighter

-//, or developing the intuitive algorithms of hip

-references to identify next season's trends.
+Rushkoff's latest thought-provoking book, _Present Shock: When Everything Happens Now_, explains how the always-on nature of digital technology is changing our sense of time.
+One effect, according to Rushkoff, is narrative collapse--in an age of constant stimulation from a thousand sources all at once, no one is able to pay attention long enough for us to actually tell stories.
+We're moving away from the Aristotelian narrative arc of beginning, middle and end, towards the kind of open-ended play seen in video games like the hugely popular MMORPGs (Massively Multiplayer Online Role Playing Games) like _World of Warcraft_ or _Grand Theft Auto_.

+For Rushkoff, in a cultural landscape characterised by continual feedback, the linear logic of cause and effect is being replaced by pattern recognition.
+Cultural literacy is increasingly about being able to learn the sequences of moves and buttons that trigger Ryu's fishing move in _Street Fighter II_, or developing the intuitive algorithms of hip references to identify next season's trends.

 Her\~ Rushkoff talks to Pitch Magazine about the